nadineoka/MarketBasketAnalysis/README.md

 #### Create some rules

 The algorithm employs level-wise search for frequent itemsets.
-A list of all possible itemsets is generated with having a support value greater than min_supoort value = 0.07
+A list of all possible itemsets is generated with having a support value greater than min_support value = 0.07

 ```py
 frequent_itemsets = apriori(store_ap, min_support=0.07, use_colnames=True) #support higher (relative frequency that the rules show up)